-A wedding is a special occasion about new beginnings and a fresh start.
+Lastly, your wedding is a special occasion about new beginnings and a fresh start.
 And many celebrants have a charismatic approach to weddings and can help you prepare an amazing wedding ceremony.
 What’s more, your shared and articulated love story through the eyes of a celebrant will reflect your personalities.
 Moreover, they’ll make your humanist wedding ceremony exciting, inspirational, brief or elaborate.

 Over to you…